 - Applicants in the first one or two years of postdoctoral research training are preferred.

 - Foreign fellows must have visas that allow stipend support (typically a J-1 & F-1 OPT).
-H1-B and TN visa holders are not eligible.
+H1-B and TN visa holders are ineligible.
 Citizenship is not a selection factor.

 Additional Application Guidelines:

-- Faculty members may not have more than one funded Dean's fellow at a time, except for Assistant Professors who may have two funded scholars at the same time.
+- Faculty may not have more than one funded Dean's fellow at a time, except for Assistant Professors who may have two funded scholars simultaneously.

-- A faculty member may not serve as mentor/sponsor on more than one fellowship application per cycle.
-This applies to Assistant Professors as well.
+- Faculty (including Assistant Professors) may not serve as mentor/sponsor on more than one fellowship application per cycle.

-- Funding is limited to stipend support paid directly to the postdoctoral scholar.
+- Funding is limited to stipend support paid directly to the postdoc.
 The award may not be used to support research expenses or towards travel or tuition expenses.

-- If the proposed research will involve animal and/or human subjects/protocols, the applicant should apply for the required protocols at the time of submission and not wait to be funded.
+- If research involves animal and/or human subjects/protocols, applicants should apply for required protocols at the time of submission and not wait to be funded.
 The award cannot be activated without approved protocols.
-The protocols need to list the School of Medicine Dean's Fellowship as a possible funding source.
+Protocols need to list the School of Medicine Dean's Fellowship as a possible funding source.

-- Re-applications from previous applicants whose applications were not funded are accepted.
+- Re-applications from previously rejected applicants are accepted.

-A complete application must be submitted online by the deadline.
-Please start your online application early to allow enough time for the system to solicit the required form from your faculty mentor which is due at the same time as your application.
+Complete applications must be submitted online by the deadline.
+Start applications early to allow enough time for the system to solicit the required form from your faculty mentor which is due at the same time as your application.
 Applications due by 11:59 PM PST on deadline date.

 A complete application consists of: